microsoft/BuildTourHack/stories/2/212_Debugging.md

 ![Solution Projects](images/212-solution-projects.png)

+* Right-click on the Microsoft.Knowzy.Debug project and select **Build Dependencies | Project Dependencies..."**

+* Select the Microsoft.Knowzy.WPF and Microsoft.Knowzy.UWP projects and click **OK**.

 ## Step 3: Configure the Desktop Bridge Debugging Project

 Since we will be working a lot with the Microsoft.Knowzy.UWP project, set the Build Configuration and Platform to **Debug | x86**